manishshanker/bootstrap/README.md

-# A very simple Docker image to bootstrap learning in data science and machine learning
+# A simple Docker image to bootstrap learning in data science and machine learning

 ## Instructions